The Kodaira dimension of even-dimensional ball quotients: Strategy of the proof

 \subsection{Estimation of the obstruction spaces}

-We begin by establishing the existence of a cusp form of weight $n$ on $\B^n$ when $n$ is sufficiently large.
+We begin by establishing the existence of a cusp form of weight $n$ on $\B^n$.
 Let $S_k(\Gamma_L)$ be the $\C$-vector space of the cusp forms of weight $k$ on $\B^n$ with respect to $\Gamma_L$; see Subsection \ref{subsection: Modular forms on complex balls} for the definition of modular forms.
 Impose on $n$ as the condition

-The following is a solution to Problem \ref{prob:obstructions} (A). \begin{thm} Assume that $D$ is prime.
-If $n$ satisfies the inequality \eqref{ineq:condition on n}, then there exists a nonzero cusp form of even weight $n$ with respect to $\Gamma_L$.
+The following is a solution to Problem \ref{prob:obstructions} (A). \begin{thm} If $n$ satisfies the inequality \eqref{ineq:condition on n}, then there exists a nonzero cusp form of even weight $n$ with respect to $\Gamma_L$.
 In other words, in this range for $(n,D)$, we have $\dim(S_n(\Gamma_L)) >0$. \end{thm} This theorem is established using techniques from the theory of automorphic representations.
-See Subsection \ref{subsection:Outline of proof: existence of cusp forms} for an overview of the theory of automorphic representations and the key ideas underlying the proof. \begin{rem} The above theorem assumes that $D$ is prime.
-This assumption is due to the existence of non-CM newforms in the space $S_k^{\mathrm{Ell}}(\Gamma_1(D), \omega_{E/\Q})$ with appropriate Fourier coefficients, where $\omega_{E/\Q}$ denotes the Dirichlet character associated with the quadratic extension $E/\Q$.
-More generally, assuming Conjecture \ref{conj_normalized_newform}, Theorem \ref{mainthm:existence of low slope automorphic form} holds (Theorem \ref{thm_existence_newform_sq_free_D}).
-We expect that the main theorem remains valid for any odd $D$ and provide supporting numerical evidence; see Remarks \ref{rem:evidence of CM newforms} and \ref{remark_nice_newform}.
-Moreover, for even $D$, one may expect a similar construction to work; however, determining the level of the resulting cusp form in that case requires a refined analysis of special maximal compact subgroups at primes above $2$, which goes beyond the scope of the present paper. \end{rem}
+See Subsection \ref{subsection:Outline of proof: existence of cusp forms} for an overview of the theory of automorphic representations and the key ideas underlying the proof.

 By refining the computation in \cite{maeda2024reflective} and using the extended Prasad's volume formula in \cite{maeda2025nonparahoric}, we also resolve Problem \ref{prob:obstructions} (B) without imposing any assumptions on the Hermitian lattices, provided that either of the following conditions holds: